 Beyond tumor size and count, histotripsy offers a major logistical advantage for patients managing cardiovascular conditions.
 In standard tumor removal surgeries or thermal ablation, patients must typically stop taking blood thinners days in advance to prevent severe surgical bleeding.
 Stopping these medications temporarily increases the risk of blood clots, strokes, or heart attacks.
 Because histotripsy requires absolutely no incisions or needle punctures, the bleeding risk is virtually nonexistent.
 Patients can remain on their prescribed anticoagulants without interruption.

-My Personal RX on Supporting Your Liver and Overall Health
+My Personal RX on Supporting Your Body Through and Beyond Cancer Treatment

 Sources: